jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 ## Troubleshooting

-First, please check your config and make sure it's in line with the latest version of this document.
-If you don't see a setting in the list of defaults above, that setting is no longer available.
+First, please make sure you are running the latest version of this plugin and its dependencies.

-Second, please try updating to the latest Neovim master and make sure you are running the latest version of this plugin and its dependencies.
+Second, please check your configuration and make sure it's in line with the latest version of this document.

-Third, please try setting `debug = true` in `setup` and inspecting the output in `:messages` to make sure it matches what you expect. null-ls has an identical debug option that you can use to help debug issues related to null-ls features.
+Third, please try setting `debug = true` in `setup` and inspecting the output in `:messages`. null-ls has an identical `debug` option that you can use to help figure out issues related to null-ls features.

 If your issue relates to `eslint_d`, please try exiting Neovim, running `eslint_d stop` from your command line, then restarting Neovim. `eslint_d` can get "stuck" on a particular configuration when switching between projects, so this step can resolve a lot of issues.

-If those options don't help, please open up an issue and provide as much information as possible about your error, including debug output when relevant.
+If those options don't help, please open up an issue and provide the requested information.
-Thank you for helping the plugin grow and improve!

 ## Tests

 Run `make test` in the root of the project to run the test suite.
-The suite has the same requirements as the plugin, and running the full suite requires having null-ls installed and having `eslint` and `prettier` on your `$PATH`.
+The suite has the same requirements as the plugin, and running the full suite requires having `eslint` and `prettier` on your `$PATH`.

 ## Other Recommended Plugins